Fish stock status

 The soft limit is an important performance measure as it can show potential sustainability issues.

-- southern bluefin tuna and Pacific bluefin tuna (highly migratory species that aren't always in our waters)
+- southern bluefin tuna, Pacific bluefin tuna, and striped marlin (highly migratory species that aren't always in our waters)

 - 3 stocks of black cardinalfish